leventku/currency-exchange/README.md

 - `npm test`

-## To do
+## What I would have done if I had more time:

-- Testing
+- Testing the user story

-- Tidy up
+- Type checking with Flow

 - Better icons

-- PropTypes
+- Tidy up